 Graduates and high-earners are the most pessimistic.
 Almost 60 percent of graduates believe young people will have a worse standard of living than their parents, and a similar number of high-earners feel the same.
 Low-income earners are less pessimistic, but still notably so, with 44 percent believing that the future will be more economically difficult than the past.

-Nostalgic for a time they never existed
+Nostalgic for a time that never existed

 But when people say these things, they aren’t considering the full implications of living in the past.
 The sentiment is overly dramatic and hopelessly naive.
 Quality of life has never been at a higher level for a greater percentage of the human population.

 Malaria deaths have fallen globally by more than 50 percent in the last 15 years and continue to fall due to increased awareness and aid funding.
 Many endemic diseases such as Ebola and guinea worm disease are on the way to being eradicated.
 Child mortality worldwide was the lowest ever in 2016, lower than any other year of record, which is indicative of better health care across the board.
 Literacy rates are increasing worldwide, and the literacy gender gap is steadily shrinking.
 The rate of personal bankruptcies is down in the U.S. and has fallen every year since 2010.
-Global poverty also has fallen with more than 200 million fewer people living in absolute poverty than five years ago.
+Global poverty also has fallen, with more than 200 million fewer people living in absolute poverty than five years ago.

 Technology has advanced at an astonishing rate in our time and continues to do so.
 Smartphones, broadband internet, and video chatting are bringing people together in ways that were impossibly futuristic to previous generations.
 Our generation has grown up with the first generation of home media such as VHS and DVD and has come of age in time to experience the rise of streaming sites like Netflix and Hulu, a library of media reaching decades into the past, accessible at the click of a mouse.

 In a way, the ‘wrong generation’ ennui experienced by millennials is a luxury brought about by the prevalence of online streaming such as Youtube and Netflix, which give us faster and easier access to previous generations’ media than they had to their own predecessors.
-Kids in the 70s couldn’t have fed a longing for a 40s aesthetic and music unless they sought it out at secondhand shops and record stores, but now we can stream all the 50s music, art and movies we like to our personal computers in seconds.
+Kids in the 70s couldn’t have fed a longing for a 40s aesthetic and music unless they sought it out at secondhand shops and record stores, but now we can stream all the old music, art and movies we like to our personal computers in seconds.

 Not only would millennials not want to shed the conveniences of modern tech given the opportunity, but were they to, they would lose their impetus to do so.